Cray-HPE/docs-csm/upgrade/1.2/README.md

 from top to bottom.
 The content on this top-level page is meant to be terse.
 For additional reference material on the upgrade processes and scripts mentioned explicitly on this page, see [resource material](resource_material/README.md).

+A major feature of CSM 1.2 is the Bifurcated CAN (BICAN).
+The BICAN is designed to separate administrative network traffic from user network traffic.
+For more information, see the [BICAN Summary](../../operations/network/management_network/bican_technical_summary.md).
+Review the BICAN Summary before continuing with the CSM 1.2 upgrade.

+For detailed BICAN documentation, see the [BICAN Technical Details](../../operations/network/management_network/bican_technical_details.md) page.

 ## Important Notes

 - The SMA Grafana service is temporarily inaccessible during the upgrade.